-On March 2011, Minera La Negra signed a purchase contract with Glencore, whereby Glencore's Mexican subsidiary (Metagri), agreed to purchase 100% of lead concentrate to be produced at the La Negra mine until the end of 2013.
+On March 2011, La Negra signed a sales contract with Glencore, whereby Glencore's Mexican subsidiary (Metagri), agreed to purchase 100% of the lead concentrate to be produced at the La Negra mine until the end of 2013.
 Prices set in both agreements are based on the average of the month in which the shipment is made as per the published prices in the Metal Bulletin in London in US dollars.
-During July 2013, the agreement with Glencore was extended until 2016.
+During July 2013, the agreement with Glencore was extended for 2014 and amended to include lead, copper and zinc concentrates.